How do I apply? What are the application deadlines?

-A: Start with a primary/central application through the American Association of Colleges of Osteopathic Medicine (AACOM) Application Service (AACOMAS).
-The AACOMAS deadline is Feb.
-1. Candidates are encouraged to apply early to improve being invited for an interview.
+A: Start with a primary/central application through the American Association of Colleges of Osteopathic Medicine (AACOM) Application Service (AACOMAS) at www.aacom.org.
+The AACOMAS deadline is February 1.
+Candidates are encouraged to apply early.

 Q: What are the GPA and MCAT requirements?

 A: Prospective students will often ask about the minimum GPA and/or MCAT.
 The UNE COM Committee on Admissions has set application minimums at 2.8 overall and science GPA, as well as a 490 minimum on the MCAT.
 These minimums are generously low and not a true measure.
-MCAT scores must be no older than two years at the time of application; as of the 17-18 cycle, only new MCAT scores will be accepted.
-UNE COM will no longer accept January test scores.
+MCAT scores must be no older than two years at the time of application.
+For the 18–19 Cycle, scores between January 2016 and December 2018 will be accepted.
 You will not be offered a chance to move forward in the admissions process until official MCAT scores are received through AACOMAS.